chengzeyi/vicuna-7b-delta-v1.1/README.md

 ## Evaluation dataset
 A preliminary evaluation of the model quality is conducted by creating a set of 80 diverse questions and utilizing GPT-4 to judge the model outputs.
 See https://vicuna.lmsys.org/ for more details.

+## Major updates of weights v1.1
+Refactor the tokenization and separator.
+In Vicuna v1.1, the separator has been changed from ### to the EOS token </s>.
+This change makes it easier to determine the generation stop criteria and enables better compatibility with other libraries.
+Fix the supervised fine-tuning loss computation for better model quality.